albydarned/shorten/README.md

 # Shorten

-A simple, API only, link shortener written in Elixir phoenix with no dependencies outside the Phoenix defaults.
+A simple, API only, link shortener written in Elixir Phoenix with no dependencies outside the Phoenix defaults.

 # Phoenix guide